w3f/Grants-Program/applications/Claps.md

 By using pseudonyms, the health data can be processed and shared in a secure and de-identified manner, while still allowing for verifiable identification.

 ### End-to-end data encryption

-Claps Health offers tools based on public key cryptography and AES256 GCM end-to-end data encryption to secure health data.
+Claps Health offers tools based on public key cryptography ECIES encryption to secure data storage and transfer are compliance with patient data protection and industry requirements.
 Only authorized parties can access the data.
+The application layers are using AWS S3 industry compliance secure storage.

+### Database data encryption
+Claps Health backend database using AES256 GCM data encryption to secure database data.
+Based on data access policy,  only authorized parties can access the data.
 The application layers are using AWS S3 industry compliance secure storage.

 ### Audit logs